stellar-deprecated/starlight/Getting Started.md

 export STCNET=standalone
 ```

-Build transactions as you normally would, but for the standalone network.
+Build transactions as you normally would, but for standalone network.
 ```
 stc -edit tx
 stc -sign tx | stc -post -